gdtk-uq/gdtk/website/content/docs/getting-started/wsl2-notes.md

 ### Linux installation

-Follow these instructions to install a Linux distribution:
+If you have a sufficiently recent version of Windows 10, follow these instructions to install a Linux distribution:
-[Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+[Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10) This approach uses the Microsoft Store to get the Linux distribution.

+Instead of going through the Microsoft Store, you may want to down a WSL Linux distribution manually.
+[These notes](https://docs.microsoft.com/en-us/windows/wsl/install-manual) will explain how to do so.

 If you are new to Linux, you could follow [WSL](https://wiki.ubuntu.com/WSL) notes from the Ubuntu world to get a bit of an introduction to running Linux.